eCommerce Platform Comparison: What’s The Right Solution For Me?

 - User experience

-You’ll also want to make sure the platform you choose can handle your projected customer volume.
+You’ll also want to make sure the popular eCommerce platform you choose can handle your projected customer volume.

 Seeing all of your choices side-by-side can be helpful: